Bokerchain/Boker/go-ethereum/README.md

 ## Executables

-The Boker Chain project comes with several wrappers/executables found in the `cmd` directory.
+The Bokerchain project comes with several wrappers/executables found in the `cmd` directory.

 | Command    | Description |
 |:----------:|-------------|